christophermoverton/supergraph_example2/README.md

-# Supergraph API with Subgraph GraphQL Implementation for MongoDB in Rust
+# Supergraph with Subgraph GraphQL Implementation in Rust

 This project demonstrates the implementation of a supergraph architecture using GraphQL in Rust.
 It allows for the composition of multiple GraphQL subgraphs into a single supergraph, enabling a federated approach to querying across various microservices or data sources.